OffBroadway/flippydrive/source/installation.rst

 .. image:: _static/4X1A7485.jpg
     :width: 100%

-Using a #1 or #0 Phillips, remove the 4 memory card RF-finger screws
+Using a #1 or #0 Phillips, remove the 4 memory card RF-finger screws and the two metal RF shield grounding brackets

 .. image:: _static/4X1A7486.jpg
     :width: 100%